BristolSTA/uobtheatre-web/README.md

 ## Geting started 🌟

-If you are new to programming and/or the repository, we recommend you take a look at our [Begineers Guide](https://github.com/BristolSTA/uobtheatre-web/wiki/Beginners-Guide)
+If you are new to programming and/or the repository, we recommend you take a look at our [Beginners Guide](https://github.com/BristolSTA/uobtheatre-web/wiki/Beginners-Guide)

 ## Running